Hiking in Sri Lanka

 1. Hike through the Knuckles Mountain Range

 A lot of hiking in Sri Lanka is on well known paths and routes.
 Not in the Knuckles mountain range.
-This is the route our very own adventure in Sri Lanka takes on – taking a couple of nights to get through the Knuckles.
 It was put together by experienced local guide Ruvi, who told us that “even Sri Lankans don’t really know the trail that we’re hiking on,” and joked about how when he showed other guides the photos upon his return from the route, they all wanted to go visit.

 The trek heads deep into the rainforest and the rugged wild of the Knuckles Range.
 The range was named due to their resemblance to a clenched fist.
 Picture yourself immersed in majestic mountains reaching up to 2000m.
 The landscape is dotted with huge cascading waterfalls.
 You pass through tiny villages and spend the night wild camping in a real wilderness.
 You’ll likely see buffalos and if you’re lucky, you could even spot boars, toque macaque monkeys and purple-faced monkeys.
 If you’re extremely lucky, you could see elephants and leopards in the jungle too.
 Though the chances you’ll bump into them trekking along the trails with their backpacks aren’t so high.